tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 ***

+#### Robert Utner (Chrome store, 4 December 2014)

+> Seiten laden schneller als mit ABP, aber unzuverlässiger und Chrome frisst mehr CPU im leerlauf.
+[2-star rating]

+Google Translate:

+> Pages load faster than with ABP, but unreliable and Chrome eats more CPU idle in.

+"Unreliable" in what sense?
+No details. µBlock enforces the filters used by ABP.

+µBlock doesn't consume more CPU cycle than ABP on idle.
+The reviewer should post **real** benchmark data along with methodology, as rigorous as the ones I have been constantly running to develop µBlock.
+The reviewer's unsubstantiated comment goes counter to the benchmark I've been running.

+***

 #### Joshua Nicholson (Chrome store, 2 November 2014)

 > Please remove the default setting of blocking social media, not every techie is anti-social.
 [4-star rating]